 Who can apply?

-Organisations that can apply include community groups, charities and social enterprises.
+Organisations that can apply include community groups, charities and social enterprises that support adults.
 All organisations applying for ELHSCP grant funding must be formally constituted bodies and must have a bank account.

 How long is funding available for?